 Skip to Content

-Tequila (or Mezcal) Flight with Mexican Sangritas
+How to Make a Tequila Flight with Mexican Sangritas

-Tequila (or Mezcal) Flight with Mexican Sangritas
+How to Make a Tequila Flight with Mexican Sangritas

 Tequila flight with two Sangritas